daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Limits to cognition, willpower, self-interest; applications and evidence (NS ch 16, supplements)

 People may not actually make decisions In the hyper-rational way we have been assuming.
-Here we carefully consider the adaptation of some insights from Psychology to Economics, yielding 'behavioral econo##The big (small) question
+Here we carefully consider the adaptation of some insights from Psychology to Economics, yielding 'behavioral economics'

+## The big (small) question

 > What's gonna be on the exam??